 Translation of Standard Texts in Hebrew Informed Consent Forms

 Israel has become an important center for conducting multinational clinical trials, with major pharmaceutical companies sponsoring studies in Israel’s advanced medical facilities.
-Israel has become an attractive venue for conducting clinical studies due to the high-quality medical professionals and leading academics, in addition to a culturally diverse population base and a modernized regulatory environment.
-Most of the major, global Contract Research Organizations (CRO) have a presence in Israel.
+Israel has become an attractive venue for conducting clinical studies due to the high-quality medical professionals and leading academics.

 Clinical trials are conducted in accordance with the Public Health Regulations (Clinical Trials in Human Subjects) of 1980.
 The following excerpt from these regulations pertains specifically to informed consent forms.